preunpatching/win2k-nc20/README.md

 ## Bugs
 - There are currently no working camera drivers for Windows 2000.
 - While Easy Display Manager is running, sound control through hotkeys is broken.
-- Samsung Battery Manager cannot set power plans due to incompatible `POWRPROF.DLL`.
+- Samsung Battery Manager cannot set power plans due to incompatible `POWRPROF.DLL` (taken from Windows XP SP3).